-View recent media reviews, quotes, and articles about the Boston Philharmonic.
+View recent media reviews, quotes, and articles about the Boston Philharmonic, the BPYO, and Benjamin Zander.

 "Zander’s probing interpretation drew attention to every bold contrast: the dark and mysterious opening theme striking a perfect balance with the incisive rhythms that followed; and the second theme exhibiting a charming sweep and grandeur before another bout of agitation.
 Zander steered the entire first movement decisively through its climactic peaks and releases." -Aaron Keebaugh